Copper is a metal that comes with natural antimicrobial properties.

 After allowing the piece to cool down, you can see that the paint can be easily chipped with a scraper or a knife.

-Acetone can be hard on certain surfaces and can damage the color or the lustre of copper.
+Acetone can be hard on certain surfaces and can damage the color or the luster of copper.

 So, if you are choosing this solvent for removing the old dried paint, make sure you test the small hidden area on the surface first.

-Also remember that acetone will tend to evaporate quickly when applied on the metal surface.
+Also, remember that acetone will tend to evaporate quickly when applied to the metal surface.

-But for the effective results you will need to allow it to sit for 10-15 minutes.
+But for effective results, you will need to allow it to sit for 10-15 minutes.

-You can fix this problem by wrapping the copper piece using a plastic cover or a wrap which will prevent the acetone from evaporating while keeping the metal wet for additional time.
+You can fix this problem by wrapping the copper piece using a plastic cover or a wrap that will prevent the acetone from evaporating while keeping the metal wet for additional time.